If you love smoking as I do, you've probably realized that some smoker designs will cater to your preferences more than others.

 You should consider a horizontal smoker if you want smoke-infused flavored food and an authentic-tasting barbeque.

-A horizontal smoker provides more quality smoke and utilizes a slow cooking method so it gives more flavorful meat than the vertical smoker.
+A horizontal smoker provides more quality smoke and utilizes a slow cooking method to give more flavorful meat than a vertical smoker.

 Vertical vs Horizontal Smoker: Which one is better for you?

 The ideal smoker design will depend on your barbequing needs and preferences.